OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/service-fabric/service-fabric-reliable-services-reliable-concurrent-queue.md

     {
         cancellationToken.ThrowIfCancellationRequested();

-        // If hello queue does not have hello threshold number of items, delay hello task and check again await Task.Delay(TimeSpan.FromMilliseconds(delayMs), cancellationToken);
+        // If the queue does not have the threshold number of items, delay the task and check again await Task.Delay(TimeSpan.FromMilliseconds(delayMs), cancellationToken);
     }

-    // If there are approximately threshold number of items, try and process hello queue
+    // If there are approximately threshold number of items, try and process the queue

     // Buffer for dequeued items
     List<int> processItems = new List<int>();